KiryiMONZTA/flaryi/README.md

     && $user->data->relationships->groups->data[0]->id != 2
 ) {
     $client->call('User')->setGroup(5, 2);
-    echo 'User was added to group 2.';
+    echo 'User was added to Group 2.';
 } else {
-    echo 'User is already in group 2.';
+    echo 'User is already in Group 2.';
 }
 ```
 This script
-- Gets user with ID 5 through an API call
+- Gets User with ID 5 through an API Call
-- Checks if he has the user group with ID 2
+- Checks if he has the User Group with ID 2
 - If yes, nothing will be changed
-- If no, group 2 is added to the user through an API call
+- If no, Group 2 is added to the User through an API Call